From It Follows (2014) to The Cabinet of Dr Caligari (1920), here are 16 movies like Us for a horror movie night.

 Obsession, identity, duality and perfection are at the center of Darren Aronofsky’s Black Swan.
 Nina Sayers, a ballerina is picked to embody the dual roles of the White Swan-Odile/Black Swan-Odette in Tchaikovsky’s Swan Lake.
 While she is flawless in embodying the virginal and pure Odile, she fails to let loose and capture the wild essence of the dark Odette.
 Competing with her for the role of Odette is Lilly, a novice who appears to have just joined the ballet company.
 An obsession to be the best and the limiting world of ballet itself lead Nina down a spiral.
 In the process she comes face to face with her own darkness, her own black swan.

-The film is noted for using the source material of Swan Lake as an important plot addition as well as a relevant thematic guide.
+The psychological thriller is noted for using the source material of Swan Lake as an important plot addition as well as a relevant thematic guide.
 It earned several Oscar nominations and lead actress Natalie Portman garnered her first Oscar for Best Actress at the 68th Academy Awards.
 [Related: Black Swan Explained]